AlgoMaster Logo

 Since the elements are stored in contiguous memory layout, the address of any element can be calculated directly using a simple formula.

-That’s why accessing an element by index always takes constant time, whether the array has 10 elements or 10 million.
+As a result, accessing an element by index always takes constant time, whether the array has 10 elements or 10 million.

 2. Traversal

-Traversal means going through the array, one element at a time — commonly used for printing values, calculating a sum, or searching for a specific item.
+Traversal means going through the array, one element at a time, commonly used for printing values, calculating a sum, or searching for a specific item.

 Since each element is visited exactly once, this takes O(n) time, where n is the number of elements in the array.